Venkateshyakkala007/patentSemanticSearch/README.md

 ## to install elastic search :

   First download elastic search.
-Then start the elastic search sever bat file.
+Then start the elastic search sever by using elastic.bat file.

   The sever starts in our browser https://localhost:9200

+  In Elastic Search i created index all_patents.

+## After that i created One Web App using streamlit lib and api using flask